Viswa Subbaraman: Early life and education

-Subbaraman was born in Big Spring, Texas on December 1, 1976.
+Subbaraman was born in Big Spring, Texas, on December 1, 1976, to Shantha Subbaraman, a homemaker and Dr Subbaraman, a general surgeon in Midland, TX.
 After graduating from Big Spring High School, he attended Duke University, where he earned degrees in music and biology.
 Subbaraman intended to follow a pre-med path until a trip to Vienna while a college freshman inspired him to pursue music.
 He then worked as assistant to William Henry Curry, resident conductor of the North Carolina Symphony.
 Upon completion of his master's degree from Texas Tech University, he was awarded a Fulbright Program grant to study conducting with John Nelson in Paris.

 Further conducting study included the Kurt Masur Conducting Seminar at the Manhattan School of Music, the Institut Musical de Provence-Aubagne in France, Accademia Chigiana in Italy, and the Brevard Music Center.
 Subbaraman was also a semifinalist in the Suwon International Conductors Competition in Suwon, Korea, the Vakhtang Jordania Competition, and The Grzegorz Fitelberg International Competition for Conductors.
 He has studied with many prominent conductors including Leonard Slatkin, Marin Alsop, David Effron, and Gunther Schuller.

 He has an MBA through the McCombs School of Business at the University of Texas at Austin.